 With recent advances in lasers, specifically the development of Q-switched lasers, tattoo removal has become the most effective, and safest method to erase or fade these unwanted tattoos.

-Skinspirations uses Q-switched lasers including the new Cynosure RevLite SI laser that can produce different wavelengths to target several colors.
+Skinspirations uses the Cynosure RevLite SI Q-switched laser, which can remove tattoos with multiple colors.
 The laser targets tattoo ink under the surface of the skin with short bursts of power, causing the ink to fragment into particles.
 These particles are then carried away by the body's immune system during the weeks following each treatment.
-Each treatment breaks up more of the pigment particles that are responsive to these wavelengths and produce eventual fading.
+Each treatment breaks up more of the pigment particles and it fades.

 The RevLite SI laser has more power than previous tattoo-removing lasers to treat stubborn multi-colored tattoos & pigmented lesions.
 It's PhotoAcoustic Technology Pulse® (PTP) uses an extremely short pulse of energy over larger areas to provide a faster, yet safer treatment.

 Many of our tattoo patients want to replace an old tattoo with a new one, and usually, after just 1-3 treatments to fade the original, tattoo artists can often create the new one with no visible evidence that another tattoo had been in the same place.

 You may have heard that tattoo reduction treatments are painful, but at Skinspirations, we make sure the treatments are as comfortable as possible.
 Anesthetic is applied before the treatment to make the session itself completely painless.

 Immediately after a laser tattoo removal treatment, the tattoo will usually look red and puffy.
 In the first 72 hours, the treated area sometimes forms a crust, especially with the first treatments or when treating a tattoo that was done on top of a previously tattoo.